openshift-pipelines/pipelines-as-code/docs/content/docs/install/gitlab.md

 ## Notes

-* Private instance are automatically detected, no need to specify the api URL.
-Unless you want to override it then you can simply add it to the spec`.git_provider.url` field.
+* Private instances are not automatically detected for GitLab yet, so you will need to specify the API URL under the spec `git_provider.url`.

+* If you want to override the API URL then you can simply add it to the spec`.git_provider.url` field.

 * `git_provider.secret` cannot reference a secret in another namespace, Pipelines as code always assumes it will be the same namespace as where the